 Fenway Park Boston Bar Crawl Route

 It’s one of the most iconic and historic baseball parks in the world.
 So of course, hundreds of thousands of fans visit Fenway every year to see a game.
-There is plenty to do in the area afterwards, so here is our suggested 5-bar pub crawl near Fenway Park in Boston.
+There is plenty to do in the area afterward, so here is our suggested 5-bar pub crawl near Fenway Park in Boston.

 1. Game On!
 Fenway

 This themed bar is literally attached to Fenway Park.
 You’re technically underneath the stadium while you drink and play games.
-And I do mean games because Game On is ping pong themed.
+And I do mean games because Game On is ping-pong-themed.
 There are two floors, tons of room for lots of guests, and plenty of bar space.
 This is a great first stop for your Boston pub crawl near Fenway Park.

 2. Bleacher Bar

 Aptly named, the Bleacher Bar is located beneath the bleachers of Fenway Park.
 If you’re lucky, you might score a seat with a view of the park from beneath the bleachers.
-Enjoy a freshly poured beer, maybe some sliders and a bar experience that is as unique as they come.
+Enjoy a freshly poured beer, maybe some sliders, and a bar experience that is as unique as they come.

 3. Cheeky Monkey Brewing

 If you love beer, you’ll be happy to know that Cheeky Monkey brewery is located just behind Fenway Park.
-The tap room is open late, and the beer is always fresh.
+The taproom is open late, and the beer is always fresh.
 With a changing menu, you’ll have to trust that they are brewing your type of beer tonight.
 But don’t worry, they’re sure to be tasty.

 4. Cask n’ Flagon

-World famous sports bar with tasty Italian food, chowder, and of course cocktails and beer.
+World-famous sports bar with tasty Italian food, chowder, and of course cocktails and beer.
 Just across from Game On, you’re basically back where you started on the bar crawl.
 A great place to have your dinner before the final stop on the bar tour!

 5. Yard House

 Just up Brookline ave, next to Wahlburgers, the Yard House is home to a huge list of draft beers.
 They claim to be the world’s largest.
 Perfect to finish off the night, and if you haven’t had any dinner yet, you’ve got a few options in the vicinity.
-Yard House is a beer drinkers heaven!
+Yard House is a beer drinker’s heaven!